-The people and culture here are an eclectic mix of African, Portuguese (the former colonists) and Brazilian.
+The people and culture on the islands of Cape Verde are an eclectic mix of African, Portuguese (the former colonists) and Brazilian.
 Everyone I met made me very welcome, although I was rather bemused by being hissed at by some men as I explored the town at Mindelo one afternoon.
-The next day it came up in conversion with my hotel’s receptionist.
+The next day it came up in conversation with my hotel’s receptionist.
 She smiled and explained “It’s just our way of catching someone’s attention.
 It isn’t rude at all.”
 So if you ever take a stroll around Cape Verde and you are hissed at, just turn around and smile politely, they’re just saying hello.

 This is the most northerly island.
 It’s mountainous and green with spectacular ravines and pretty, little villages clinging to the hillsides.
 There are just a few hotels but it is also possible to visit for the day from neighbouring São Vincent.

-You can see more of my photos from Mindelo in my post on urban photography.
+You can see more of my photos from Mindelo in my post about Saõ Vicente.

 Most international flights land here so it’s no surprise that there are more hotels on this island than anywhere else.
 The majority of these are in Santa Maria where you’ll find a reasonable choice of restaurants and bars, as well as a few drunken Brits, plus some small shops and a craft market but not much else.

-Sal is flat and sparse with little to do here other then soak up the sun, scuba dive or enjoy the wind-driven water sports that the island is renowned for.
-The highlight of the island is without doubt the white sandy, beaches which are impressive and stretch for miles and miles, although it can be quite windy.
-If watersports are your raison d’être it’s perfect.
+Sal is flat and sparse with little to do here other than soak up the sun, scuba dive or enjoy the wind-driven water sports that the island is renowned for.
+The highlight of the island is without a doubt the white sandy, beaches which are impressive and stretch for miles and miles, although it can be quite windy.
+If watersports are your raison d’être, it’s perfect.

 When I first saw the beaches here I remember my heart skipped a beat at the sight before me; endless sand dunes to my left and to my right, edging the bluest of seas.
 I ran down the vast expense of sand to the clear, cool water and with my feet in the shallows marvelled at the view.
 I couldn’t stay on the beach for long though, as I was there to photograph the hotels, but I’ll never forget that moment.